jrburke/notobo/README.md

 * does not support *.json dependencies
 * need to handle _stream_duplex, etc builtins?
+* expand support for "browser" package.json alt modules.
+Only "main" use supported right now.
 * test for natives mapped to empty in browserify

 ### Less important TODOs